 Unique Guide Users (max)

-The top-level number for this section will tell you the greatest number of unique users used your guide in a single day.
+The top-level number for this section will tell you the greatest number of unique users that used your guide in a single time period.
 Clicking on this section to reveal more details will show you the number of unique users over time.
+The “time period” used will depend on the date range selected in the upper right corner — it may be as small as a day, or as large as a month if your date range spans many years.

 Guide sessions per-user